-8.2 On occasion weather conditions may preclude boat fishing.
-In such circumstances the Estate Manager will advise bank fishing and an adjustment to the draw may be recommended.
+8.2 Occasionally weather conditions may preclude boat fishing.
+In such circumstances, the Estate Manager will advise bank fishing and an adjustment to the draw may be recommended.

 8.3 The Estate Manager will decide if it is safe to fish from the boats.
 Whilst in a boat the ghillies have responsibility for the safety of Rods and Rods must comply with the ghillie’s advice.
 Rods who fail to comply do so entirely at their own risk.